TRaSH-Guides/Guides/docs/Bazarr/Setup-Guide.md

     **Are your subs often out of sync or just bad?
 Raise the score!**

-1. Episodes from series with those tags (case sensitive) in Sonarr will be excluded from automatic downloading of subtitles.
+1. Episodes from series with those tags (case-sensitive) in Sonarr will be excluded from automatic downloading of subtitles.
 In Sonarr, you add a custom tag to a show.
 In this case the shows with these tags will be ignored by Bazarr.

 1. Episodes from series with these types in Sonarr will be excluded from automatic downloading of subtitles.